edwardcapriolo/IronCount/README.md

     }

 To start a Workload create a JSON clob like the one above and save it to a file.
 Then use DeployTool to write this entry to ZooKeeper.
+You can also use JMX and the applyWorkload(String) operation.
-At this point WorkloadManagers should notice the changes to zookeeper and start instances of the Workload.
+After the change is applied the WorkloadManagers should notice the changes to zookeeper and start instances of the Workload.

 Extending